 325. INTERIOR DESIGN.
 Spring.
 Credit three hours.
-(Four hours of work in studio required.)
+(Four hours' outside work in laboratory required.)
 Prerequisite, Housing and Design 220.
-Limited to 15 students.
+Limited to fifteen students.
 Miss CADY.

 M W F 11-1.
 Room 408.

 Problems in interior designing which involve form, scale, corrective design; also color, fabrics, and the evaluation of design quality in furniture.
 Sketches, plans, and working drawings are made for built-in furniture and storage units.
 Treatment of background of rooms is stressed in accordance with their architectural design and family use.
 Field trips to New York City (approximate cost, \$25).
 An equivalent experience may be arranged.